cal-itp/data-infra/runbooks/workflow/disk-space.md

 ## Increasing disk capacity

 In a pinch, you can edit a PVC directly in Kubernetes to see if that resolves an issue.
-After a PVC's request size is increased, the pod it is bound too will need to be manually destroyed and then the new requested size will be applied by the cloud provider's storage controlled before the volume gets re-bound to the next instance of the pod.
+After a PVC's request size is increased, the pod it is bound to will need to be manually destroyed and then the new requested size will be applied by the cloud provider's storage controlled before the volume gets re-bound to the next instance of the pod.
 It may be additionally necessary to shell into the pod or node it's hosted on and execute `resize2fs` on the mounted volume to resize the filesystem within the volume to fill the newly available space.

-However it is important to apply the new requested disk capacity value upstream in source control so that future syncs from GitHub to Kubernetes will not reset it.
+However, it is important to apply the new requested disk capacity value upstream in source control so that future syncs from GitHub to Kubernetes will not reset it.
 This typically involved identifying the relevant Helm chart and configuration value to change within one of this repositories Helm values YAML files.
 [PR #3170](https://github.com/cal-itp/data-infra/pull/3170) provides an example of this being done for the Clickhouse data volume.

 ## Service-specific additional steps